[Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process

 Komatsu: Are there any questions that students often ask during information sessions or interviews?

-In conclusion, people who can think clearly about their goals and what they want to do in the future and act accordingly .
-People who have a clear vision of what they want to become by using this company, because this is what they want to do, will likely grow even while working.
+In conclusion,people who can clearly think about their goals and what they want to do in the future and then take action.
+People who have a clear vision of what they want to do and how they want to become, using this company as a tool, will likely grow and develop while working here.

 To begin with, there are no easy jobs, so I think that people won't last just because they admire the work.
 I see a lot of young employees, and I feel that in many cases, those who are able to continue working hard and honestly towards a goal will eventually acquire the skills and become successful